Nhlamulo Ndhlela

-Nhlamulo Ndhlela is a South African politician and a Member of the National Assembly of South Africa for the uMkhonto weSizwe party.
-In Parliament, Ndhlela is a member of the Portfolio Committee on Communications and Digital Technologies, as well as the Joint Committee on Ethics and Members’ Interests.
+Nhlamulo Ndhlela is a South African politician and was a Member of the National Assembly of South Africa for the uMkhonto weSizwe party.
+In Parliament, Ndhlela was a member of the Portfolio Committee on Communications and Digital Technologies, as well as the Joint Committee on Ethics and Members’ Interests.

-Beyond his parliamentary duties, Ndhlela functions as the National Spokesperson for the MK Party.
+Beyond his parliamentary duties, Ndhlela was the National Spokesperson for the MK Party.

 In December 2024, Ndhlela announced his intention to resign from his position as a Member of Parliament "in due course" in order to focus on being MKP's spokesperson.
 However, as of February 2025, there have been no official updates confirming his resignation.

+As of May 2026, Ndhela has been suspended from the MK Party, losing his parliamentary seat in the process.
+He has been accused of misconduct, sowing discord within the organization, illicit appropriation of the organization's assets, and bringing the MKP into disrepute.
+He later got expelled from the party in June 2026, alongside Duduzile Zuma-Sambudla.